saturfy/YTMD/README.md

 ![](https://img.shields.io/badge/ffmpeg-version:%202023--03--27--git--f7abe92bd7-brightgreen)

 # Description
-YouTube Music Downloader (YTMD) is a python and ffmpeg baed console application for downloading audiostreams from youtube URLs to your computer and converting them to mp3 format for offline use.
+YouTube Music Downloader (YTMD) is a python and ffmpeg based console application for downloading audiostreams from youtube URLs to your computer and converting them to mp3 format for offline use.

 ----